WWE News: Roman Reigns Shares Thoughts On Becky Lynch Replacing Him As WWE’s Biggest Star

-Around the same time Roman Reigns was forced to take time off to complete his leukemia treatment last year, Becky Lynch took the world by surprise by becoming the biggest star in WWE.
+Around the same time Roman Reigns was forced to step away from the ring to complete his leukemia treatment last year, Becky Lynch took the world by surprise by becoming the biggest star in WWE.

-She started calling herself “The Man,” and her cockier, edgier persona took the WWE by storm, leading to her eventual coronation as both Raw and SmackDown Women’s Champion at WrestleMania 35.
+She started calling herself “The Man,” and her cockier, edgier persona took WWE by storm, leading to her eventual coronation as both Raw and SmackDown Women’s Champion at WrestleMania 35.

 Wrestling is a competitive industry, though, and there’s only so much room at the top for the biggest stars.
-Reigns was arguably the most popular superstar in WWE when he took his break, but he was happy to see Lynch rise to the occasion and become the company’s number one fan favorite.
+Reigns was arguably the most popular superstar in WWE when he took his break, but he was happy to see Lynch rise to the occasion and become the company’s No. 1 fan favorite.

 As noted by Wrestling Inc., he recently shared his thoughts on her rise while promoting the WWE 2K20 video game.